What's the difference between a UX designer and a graphic designer? Learn what sets these roles apart and how you can transition between them.

 UI designer: Where graphic designers create static visual content, user interface (UI) designers create interactive visual content.
 This includes the graphical elements of apps, websites, and electronic devices that users interact with.

-UX designer: UX designers focus on the entire interaction between a user and a product, including how that experience made them feel.
+UX designer: UX designers focus on the interaction between a user and a product, including how that experience made them feel.
 This type of design goes beyond the visual to include information architecture and product prototyping.

-One of the biggest differences between graphic design and UX design is the scope.
+One of the biggest differences between graphic and UX design is the scope.
 Graphic designers focus on visual elements.
-UX designers take a broader perspective by focusing on the entire interaction between a user and a product.
+UX designers take a broader perspective by focusing on the interaction between a user and a product.
 Graphic design is often just one part of the bigger user experience.

 There are other differences as well.
 Let’s take a look at a few of them.